New Wave Advertising Agency MediaNug, Explains Innovative Framework For Platform Specific Content

-Hermosa Beach, California, April 19, 2023 (GLOBE NEWSWIRE) -- MediaNug, a full service creative agency, has a distinct approach to vertical video advertising and platform specific content that drives engagement for brands and services.
+Hermosa Beach, California, April 20, 2023 (GLOBE NEWSWIRE) -- MediaNug, a full service creative agency, has a distinct approach to vertical video advertising and platform specific content that drives engagement for brands and services.
 Formed in 2021, MediaNug is a new player in the paid media advertising realm, but they’ve become very successful.
 From concepting, scripting, talent selection, creative production, editing and delivery MediaNug, handles it all.
 They offer a personalized experience that allows flexibility and adapted strategies.
-MediaNug finds this essential to create accurate executions of a client’s vision, have successful campaigns, and an enjoyable process.
+MediaNug finds this essential to execute a client’s vision, have successful campaigns, and an enjoyable process.

 MediaNug’s talented team blends creative production and advertising knowledge to fill the gap in the industry and support companies advertising on social platforms.
 Many competitors create stunning content, but it takes too long to produce when trends and user attitudes are shifting each day.
 Therefore, MediaNug’s ability to produce engaging content in a fast, reliable, and efficient way makes them a powerhouse in the space.